ansys/pyaedt/doc/source/Resources/Installation.rst

 **Summary**
 ________________________

-AEDTLIb is intended to consolidate and extend all existing capital around AEDT-based scripting to allow re-use of existing code, sharing of best-practice adn collaboration.
+pyaedt is intended to consolidate and extend all existing capital around AEDT-based scripting to allow re-use of existing code, sharing of best-practice adn collaboration.

 This tool has actually been tested on HFSS, Icepak and Maxwell 3D.